diverse-project/k3/README.md

 The annotation processor logs some message using `java.util.logging.Logger`

-One may display the more informative log by setting the system propertie `java.util.logging.config.file` to point to a  logging.properties file such as https://github.com/diverse-project/k3/tree/master/resources/logging.properties
+One may display  more detailed messages by setting the system property `java.util.logging.config.file` to point to a  logging.properties file such as https://github.com/diverse-project/k3/tree/master/resources/logging.properties

 Ex: for maven: add `-Djava.util.logging.config.file=<locationofpropertiesfiles>`